karbar09/udacity-dand-dataviz/README.md

 2. the type of the legend is a little confusing, it's not heat map, should use spectrum for heatmap.
 3. there is no color difference between NC (>300k) and Kentucky (2k)
 4. title says it's from 2008, the chart starts from 2006

+### Reviewer #2

+From looking at the visualization, I'm not following what information you are trying to highlight.
+What does the value amount represent when the mouse is over state?
+The legend doesn't have a title so I'm unsure.
+The 0.5 marks in between the years are not operational, so it's probably best to remove them to avoid confusion.
+I think once I can convey the central theme of the visualization, then I can better respond to the questions.
+Looks like a good start though!

+I would probably also recommend using different colors instead of saturation for the visual encoding as it will stand out more.
+Just a suggestion.

+### Reviewer #3

+i dont see alaska there.
+i am surprised that there are two or three states without any loan originations. loan originations are thin in middle states. seem to reflect the political landscape of red/blue states. red states having less loan originations and blue states having in general more loan originations than the red ones. texas is an exception. loan originations are more in industrialized, prosperous, populous, and perhaps more well educated states.

+what do you mean by the legend 1-10 million loans. it is a bit confusing. a bar chart giving the numbers would have been more instructive.. i interpreted that legend as the number of loans in the range 1 to 10m.

+### Reviewer #4

+Here are my quick thoughts:

+1. I think there are too many buckets.
+There are 8 here, which is hard to distinguish on the chart because the blue start blending together.
+2. There is no state in the top 2 buckets.
+So why are they included in the legend?
+Just removing those would get down to 6 buckets, which would help.
+3. Might be useful to have loan originations per capita.
+Because this graph seems somewhat correlated with population (the biggest ones are Californis, Texas, Georgia, New York, Florida, Illinois).
+Georgie is the 8th most populous state and the other 5 are the top 5.
+4. For title I would suggest: "Total Prosper Loan Originations 2006-2014, by state"

+oops. didnt even scroll down so i did not see the toggle or the text below the toggle, which made the same point I made about population. this also changes my title suggestion since I thought you were shoring total originations over the entire 8-year period.

+maybe this is an accidental point about people's expectation of scrolling when you show them a chart? maybe im an outlier but will everyone know to scroll?

 ## Resources